 I have been married to Gloria, who was a museum curator and Head of the Royal Observatory in Greenwich until she retired, for 50 years this year.
 Gloria is now a Curator Emeritus of the National Maritime Museum, and is continuing her research interests in the history of scientific instruments, on which she is an internationally recognised authority.
 Both of our children went to Devonshire Avenue primary school, in our Ward, and to a local State secondary school, Nonsuch.
 I am very proud of my daughters.
 Jane was a barrister, though sadly she died in June 2017 of a brain tumour, and Eleanor gives the community great service by working as a marketing and communications officer for a charity for the homeless in Birmingham (St. Basil’s).
 She also founded and was the first editor of a newspaper for the homeless (The Pavement, West Midlands), something she did as an unpaid volunteer.

 Here is a picture of my elder daughter, Jane, at her wedding in 2010.
 Her husband Tetteh is a fellow barrister.
 His family come from Ghana though he was born in Northern Ireland.
 The group is Gloria, Tet, Jane, me, Tet’s mother Vin.
 The wedding took place in the Gladstone Library of the National Liberal Club.

 Here is a picture of my younger daughter, Ellie, at her wedding, the previous year.
 Her husband, Jeff, works in IT.
 They were married at the beautiful country church of St. Bartholomew, in Tardebigge, in Worcestershire .
-Ellie still lives in Birmngham and has a daughter, my second grandchild, born in April 2017.
+Ellie still lives in Birmngham.
+She has a daughter, my second grandchild, born in April 2017, and a son, my third grandchild, born in December 2021.

 I have been active in local organisations, including at one time being chair of my local residents’ association, the Highfields Residents’ Association.